hoho/conkitty-route/README.md

 A reversed URI pattern for an AJAX request.
 A reversed URI pattern means that you use the same [parametrized patterns](#capture-parameters) which are used for the URI matching, but parameter references will be substituted with an actual values.
-Plus you can refer to a parent Frames parameters (by adding as many more colons as many parents you want to go up to).
+Plus you can refer to a parent Frames parameters (**parameters object is inherited from the parent Frame parameters object via prototypical inheritance**).

 For example: